7 Ways To Stop Overthinking Everything And Relax

 One hour a day, in the long run, will save you so much time thinking about meaningless stuff and you’d be able to direct your precious energy towards your desires and goals.

 When I used to overthink things, that process also involved impatience with myself, self-blame, and name-calling.
-It took me many years to internalize that the negative voices in my head did not belong to me, but were forced on me since childhood.
+It took me many years to internalize that the negative thoughts in my head did not belong to me, but were forced on me since childhood.

 As I became more self-aware, I started talking to myself with kindness and compassion.
 In a way, I provided my inner child the love and nurturance it needed.